aragon/osx-plugin-template-hardhat/packages/js-client/EXAMPLE.md

 yarn init -y
 ```

-Now we need to install the common tooling for `js-client` development.
+Now, we need to install the common tooling for `js-client` development.

 NPM: